 If you have a very picky eater in your family, meal planning can be pretty disheartening.
 It can feel like you are serving the same few meals on rotation OR perhaps you are stuck in the trap of cooking up alternatives when your child rejects what you have served?

 I recommend following two key principles when it comes to planning your meals.
 First, use 'family style' serving, where all the elements of a meal are put in serving bowls in the middle of the table, and everyone serves themselves.
-If you're not familiar with this approach, you can download my free guide here.
-You can also read this post to learn more about why family style meals are so great for picky eaters.
+If you're not familiar with this approach, you can read more about it in this post, where I explain why family style meals are so great for picky eaters.

 Once you are serving family style, you can schedule whatever meals you want your whole family to be eating, regardless of your child's food preferences.
 You like Thai green curry?
 Plan it in.
 Fancy salmon but your child hates fish?
 That's fine, you can still have it and your child will actually benefit from being exposed to it even if they don't touch a mouthful.